Aga Khan University, Institute for the Study of Muslim Civilisations

 Candidates must have a PhD with sound theoretical understanding and a strong track record of high quality publications.
 A demonstrated desire to articulate and/or bridge disciplinary boundaries will be considered an asset.
 Capacity to work in at least one language of Muslim societies (Arabic, Bahasa, Persian, Swahili, Turkish, Urdu, etc); research work in one of these languages will be preferred.
 Ability to work in other European languages relevant to the study of Muslim civilisations would be a considerable asset.

 Candidates for Associate Professor Level should provide evidence of sustained successful performance in teaching and scholarly activity and should also have demonstrated experience of academic and administrative leadership.

-Candidates for appointment at professorial level should be recognized for outstanding professional attainments evidenced by positions of leadership in their current institutions and by membership in professional organisations, on editorial boards and committees.
+Candidates for Professorial Level should be recognized for outstanding professional attainments evidenced by positions of leadership in their institutions and by membership in professional organisations, on editorial boards and committees.
 Such persons should be recognized nationally and internationally as authorities in their fields and as outstanding teachers in their areas of specialisation.

-Where applicable, you will be required to provide documentary evidence of your ability to meet the UK Home Office’s English-language requirements for Tier 2 (General) of the points-based system.
-Please refer to http://www.ukba.homeoffice.gov.uk for further details.
+Please note that if successful and where applicable, you will be required to provide documentary evidence of your English language ability to meet the UK Border Agency requirements for Tier 2 (General) of the points-based system.
+The document(s) should attest that you:

 - are a national of a majority English-speaking country; or